326732 Nice: Physical properties

 Nice has a diameter of 1.95 ± 0.63 km.
 It is either an X-type, D-type, or L-type asteroid.
 Spectrally, Nice closely resembles the Tagish Lake meteorite, and may be its source object.

 Analysis of Nice's lightcurve, or fluctuations in its observed brightness as it rotates, indicates that it has a rotation period of 3.463 hours.
 Its rotation period lies close to the spin barrier, which lies at 2.2 hours.
 The spin barrier is the critical rotation period below which a strengthless rubble pile asteroid with a bulk density of 2.2 g/cm^{3} would structurally fail due to the centrifugal force.

 Satellite

 Nice has one known satellite, making it a binary asteroid.
 It was discovered by a team of astronomers led by Petr Pravec in photometric observations taken at Ondrejov Observatory and the European Southern Observatory between 10 August and 15 September 2021.
 Its discovery was announced through the Central Bureau Electronic Telegrams on 18 September of that year.
 The satellite currently has no name or official designation.

 Mutual eclipses indicate that the satellite is 0.23±0.02 times the size of Nice.
-The lightcurve of the satellite suggests that it has a slightly elongated shape, with an a/b ratio of 1.4±0.2.
-It orbits with a period of 22.903 hours, and it is synchronously tidally locked to Nice.
+The satellite's lightcurve suggests that it has a slightly elongated shape, with an a/b ratio of 1.4±0.2.
+It orbits with a period of 22.903 hours and is synchronously tidally locked to Nice.